Instituto Salvadoreño de Contadores Públicos

 • SMO 3: International Standards on Auditing

-The ISCP is not legally responsible for the adoption of auditing standards in El Salvador, but it does play an important role in the standard-setting process by participating in the standard-setting proceedings of the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and Superintendent of the Financial System (SSF)—the entities responsible for setting auditing standards for enterprises and regulated companies, respectively.
-The institute has two of its members sit on the CVPCPA’s Board, and it maintains a permanent communication channel with the SSF.
-The ISCP actively promoted and recommended the adoption of ISA to both entities and has processes in place to encourage the regulators to adopt updated versions of ISA in the jurisdiction.
-As a result, the regulators have adopted the new auditor reporting standards.
+The ISCP is not legally responsible for adopting auditing standards in El Salvador.
+Still, it does play an important role in the standard-setting process by participating in the standard-setting proceedings of the Oversight Board of the Profession of Public Accounting and Auditing (CVPCPA) and Superintendent of the Financial System (SSF).
+The institute has a representative serve on the CVPCPA’s Board and maintains a permanent communication channel with the SSF.
+The ISCP successfully promoted and recommended the adoption of ISA to both entities and has processes in place to share translations and encourage the regulators to continue adopting updated versions of ISA in the jurisdiction.

 To support the implementation of the standards, the ISCP has established a Committee of Professional Standards responsible for monitoring and ensuring the fulfillment of SMO 3 requirements.
-As part of its activities, the ISCP has developed training to support its members with standards’ implementation and includes ISA in its continuing professional development activities and seminars, such as the annual National Convention of Public Accountants and National Congress of Teachers in Public Accounting and Economic Sciences.
-Additionally, the ISCP reports that it monitors changes and modifications to the standards to ensure proper dissemination of information and international developments in the area through printed materials and its website.
+As part of its activities, the ISCP has developed training and includes ISA in its continuing professional development activities and seminars, such as the annual National Convention of Public Accountants and the National Congress of Teachers in Public Accounting and Economic Sciences.
+Additionally, the ISCP reports monitoring changes and modifications to the standards to ensure proper dissemination of information and international developments.

 Current Status: Sustain